qlik-oss/core-website/docs/services/qix-engine/access-control.md

 ## Engine configuration for ABAC

-The following section provides an example on how to enable ABAC, and how to set the path to the _Allow_ and _Deny_ rules files.
+Before you start the Qlik Associative Engine, you must enable ABAC and set the rules files paths with command-line switches.

 ### ABAC-related command-line switches